-6. RECOMMENDATIONS
+6. RECOMMENDATION

-- 6.1 It is recommended that: - 1) The PCC approves a total of £43,449 be allocated from the 2023/24 PCC Fund budget, to be used to support the successful applicants in Round 33. - 2) The PCC approves a total of £15,000 be allocated from the 2024/25 PCC Fund budget, to be used to support the successful multi-year applicant in Round 33.
+- 6.1 It is recommended that: - 1) The PCC approves a total of £26,521 be allocated from the 2023/24 PCC Fund budget, to be used to support the successful applicants in Round 35.

 ORIGINATOR CHECKLIST (MUST BE COMPLETED) PLEASE STATE 'YES' OR 'NO' Has legal advice been sought on this submission?
 NO Has the PCC's Chief Finance Officer been consulted?
 NO Have equality, diversity and human rights implications been considered including equality analysis, as appropriate?
 YES Have human resource implications been considered?
 YES Is the recommendation consistent with the objectives in the Police and Crime Plan?
 YES Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
 YES Has communications advice been sought on areas of likely media interest and how they might be managed?
 YES Have all relevant ethical factors been taken into consideration in developing this submission?
 YES